Timeline of modern American conservatism

-This timeline of modern American conservatism lists important events, developments and occurrences which have significantly affected conservatism in the United States.
-With the decline of the conservative wing of the Democratic Party after 1960, the movement is most closely associated with the Republican Party (GOP).
+This timeline of modern American conservatism lists important events, developments and occurrences that have affected conservatism in the United States.
+With the decline of the conservative wing of the Democratic Party following 1960, the movement is most closely associated with the Republican Party (GOP).
 Economic conservatives favor less government regulation, lower taxes and weaker labor unions while social conservatives focus on moral issues and neoconservatives focus on democracy worldwide.
-Conservatives generally distrust the United Nations and Europe and apart from the libertarian wing favor a strong military and give enthusiastic support to Israel.
+Some conservatives generally distrust the United Nations and Europe and, apart from the libertarian wing, favor a strong military.

-Although conservatism has much older roots in American history, the modern movement began to gel in the mid–1930s when intellectuals and politicians collaborated with businessmen to oppose the liberalism of the New Deal led by President Franklin D. Roosevelt, newly energized labor unions and big city Democratic machines.
+Although conservatism has much older roots in American history, the modern movement began to solidify in the mid-1930s when intellectuals and politicians collaborated with businessmen to oppose the liberalism of the New Deal led by President Franklin D. Roosevelt, newly energized labor unions and big-city Democratic machines.
 After World War II, that coalition gained strength from new philosophers and writers who developed an intellectual rationale for conservatism.